 - Reconstructing past ocean oxygenation and its relationship to global warmth

 - Understanding uncertainty in the weak underbelly of Antarctica

-- Dr Marcus Badger - temperature and PCO2 proxies application and climate modelling
+- Dr Marcus Badger – organic geochemical temperature and atmospheric CO2 proxies application and climate modelling

-- Dr Neil Edwards – climate models, carbon cycle, palaeoceanography
+- Prof. Neil Edwards – climate models, carbon cycle and palaeoceanography

 - Dr Philip Sexton – climatic change during the Eocene and mid-Cretaceous ‘greenhouse’ regimes, and the relationships between ocean circulation, ocean carbonate chemistry, and atmospheric CO2